FRosner/drunken-data-quality/README.md

 ```

 ### Runner
-Runner is used to generate the reports for multiple checks with the same reporters.
+You can use a runner to generate the reports for multiple checks with the same reporters.

 ```scala
 val check1 = Check(customers)